I’m getting the database vendor (e.g. EBSCO, Gale, or ScienceDirect) login screen asking for a username and password.

 You need to empty your cache or temporary Internet files, and then verify that your browser is accepting cookies.
 Please refer to help in your browser.

-I tried to Search Hartness and it came back with an Ebsco 'System Problem' or 'Search timed out' screen.
+I was searching then got an EBSCO 'System Problem' or 'Search timed out' screen.

-Your Ebsco session has timed out.
-Just start again by selecting login again and then the Return to Hartness Library website link, and redo your search.
+Your EBSCO session has timed out.
+Just start again by selecting the Return to Hartness Library website link, and redo your search.

 I can't get Shopkey or Truck Series to open.